J. C. Mack

 James Charles "J.C."
-Mack (born August 10, 1988) is a professional footballer currently playing for National League side Napier City Rovers.
-Mack also serves as captain of the U.S. Virgin Islands.
+Mack (born August 10, 1988) was a professional footballer.
+Mack also served as captain of the U.S. Virgin Islands.

-Career
+Club career

 Youth and amateur

-Growing up in Columbus, Ohio, Mack began playing for his local club NCSL Eagles where he won two Ohio South state championships in 2003 and 2004.
-In 2004 Mack was spotted by ex U.S. national team goalkeeper Juergen Sommer.
-Failing to win a third consecutive State championship, Mack left Ohio to play for Sommers' Indianapolis based club Carmel United Cosmos.
-While playing under Sommer Mack would win an Indiana state championship and catch the eye of Caleb Porter, the newly appointed head coach at The University of Akron.
-In 2006 Mack committed to The University of Akron, but would forgo university after being given a chance to trial in the professional game.
-Struggling to catch on in MLS the young striker would spend 2007 trialing abroad, garnering contract offers in Peru and Trinidad respectively before the Chicago Fire Premier gave the 19-year-old striker a development opportunity in the USL Super Y-League.
-Seizing the opportunity Mack scored 11 goals in 16 games for Chicago, winning a USL Super 20 National Championship in 2008.
-Mack was also called in to play with Chicago Fire Premier in the USL Premier Development League this same year.
+Mack began playing for his local club NCSL Eagles where he won two Ohio state championships in 2003 and 2004.
+In 2004 Mack was spotted by ex U.S. national team goalkeeper Juergen Sommer and left Ohio to play for Sommers' U-17 Indianapolis club Carmel United Cosmos.
+While playing under Sommer, Mack would win an Indiana state championship and forgo university to pursue professional football.
+He spent 2007 trialing abroad, garnering contract offers in Peru and Trinidad.
+In 2008 the Chicago Fire Premier would bring him back to Chicago into the under 20 side in the Super Y-League.
+Mack scored 11 goals in 16 games for Chicago, winning a USL Super 20 National Championship in 2008.

-Chicago and abroad
+Tourcoing

-After high school graduation in 2007, Mack earned a trial with the Chicago Fire of Major League Soccer, only to arrive hours after the dismissal of then head coach Dave Sarachan.
-Amongst the regime change and lack of professional experience Mack would eventually be passed on, spending the next year trialing abroad and developing in the Fire youth program.
 In 2009, Mack moved to France and went on trial with CS Louhans-Cuiseaux 71 in the French Championnat National.
-The three-month training period at Louhans concluded with 5 preseason matches tallying 2 assists with appearances coming against sides like Dijon FCO and Evian Thonon Gaillard F.C.
-Due to non-EU roster restrictions, Louhans would eventually be denied a permit for Mack shortly before the 2009/2010 season.
-Mack then Joined Union sport Tourcoing Football Club in November 2009.
+The three-month training period at Louhans concluded with 5 preseason matches tallying 2 assists.
+Mack would be passed over but recommended to Roubaix club Tourcoing.
+Mack then joined Union sport Tourcoing Football Club in November 2009.
 On November 21, 2009, Mack made his debut for Tourcoing at the hour mark in a 2–1 loss to US Marquette FC in the 7th round of the Coupe de France.
-Playing with Tourcoing, the 20-year-old converted midfielder would appear 19 times in the 2009/2010 season finding the net 9 times.
+Playing with Tourcoing, the 21-year-old converted winger would appear 19 times in the 2009/2010 season netting 9 goals.